mvneerven/xo/README.md

 -	The current workspace is now saved, so if you're working on a form, it will be reloaded next time you open the Explorer.
 -	The dark mode switch now immediately switches Ace Editor themes

+# New in 1.0.33

+## Changes
+- containerClass removed.
+Use 'class' on schema fields to set class names.
+All classes are added to the containing div (div.exf-ctl-cnt)